When Michael FitzGerald lost his job, he didn’t tell his kids. But they knew something was fishy.

 And later, in my own bed, I think, I am not them.
 Before they came, I was a projected image on the wall of a well-lit room.
 Then darkness fell and I became clear and bright and there was exhaustion and fury but also clarity and purpose: them.

-A different version of this essay originally appeared in the print version of Mamalode, Issue #2 Winter 2009. (http://www.mamalode.com)
+A version of this essay previously appeared in the print version of Mamalode, Issue #2 Winter 2009. (http://www.mamalode.com)